grackle-project/grackle/doc/source/Parameters.rst

    Care is advised in using any of these methods.
 The default behavior is to apply no self-shielding, but this is not necessarily the proper assumption, depending on the use case.
 If the user desires to turn on self-shielding, we strongly advise using option 3.
+All options include HI self-shielding, and vary only in treatment of HeI and HeII.
+In options 2 and 3, we approximately account for HeI self-shielding by applying the Rahmati et. al. 2013 relations, which are only strictly valid for HI, to HeI under the assumption that it behaves similarly to HI.
 None of these options are completely correct in practice, but option 3 has produced the most reasonable results in test simulations.
 Repeating the analysis of Rahmati et. al. 2013 to directly parameterize HeI and HeII self-shielding behavior would be a valuable avenue of future research in developing a more complete self-shielding model.
    Each self-shielding option is described below.

      - 0: No self shielding.
 Elements are optically thin to the UV background.
-     - 1: Approximate self-shielding in HI only.
+     - 1: Not Recommended.
+Approximate self-shielding in HI only.
           HeI and HeII are left as optically thin.
      - 2: Approximate self-shielding in both HI and HeI.
 HeII remains optically thin.
-     - 3: Approximate self-shielding in both HI and HeI, but ignoring HeII ionization and heating from the UV background entirely (setting HeII rates to zero).
+     - 3: Approximate self-shielding in both HI and HeI, but ignoring HeII ionization and heating from the UV background entirely (HeII ionization and heating rates are set to zero).

    These methods only work in conjunction with using updated Cloudy cooling tables, denoted with "_shielding".
 These tables properly account